patience4711/RPI-APS-inverters/README.md

 - saved in a database for charts and statistics.

 ## DOWNLOADS
+You can update the software version in a convenient way by uploading and installing a tar archive.
+You will keep your settings and databases.
+However it is important that you do that in the right order, you cannot skip one.
+It is harmless to install version 1_3 first  and than 1_2 and than 1_3 again.
+As long as the order of the last updates is right.<br><br>
-If you are currently using version **RPI-ECU-v1_2** (check infopage) you now can upgrade to version RPI-ECU-v1_3 without losing settings or databases.<br>Download the tarball here https://1drv.ms/u/s!AkMG5FvUwhediwqRzRVIn_FmXms0?e=R16Nb7 <br>
+If you are currently using version **RPI-ECU-v1_2** (check the infopage) you can upgrade to version RPI-ECU-v1_3 .<br>Download the tarball here https://1drv.ms/u/s!AkMG5FvUwhediwqRzRVIn_FmXms0?e=R16Nb7 <br>
 In the menu 'system' you'l find the option 'update'.
 Click this and choose the downloaded file.
 If you get an error about the filename, try to rename it to ecu_swupdate.tar.<br> Please see 'CHANGELOG'
 <br><br>
-If you are currently using version **RPI-ECU-v1_1** you now can simply upgrade to version RPI-ECU-v1_2 without losing settings or databases.<br>
+If you are currently using version **RPI-ECU-v1_1** (check the infopage) you now can upgrade to version RPI-ECU-v1_2.<br>
 Download the tarball here https://1drv.ms/u/s!AkMG5FvUwhediwMEziqX7Kv8eWEC?e=K5FKcC <br>
 In the menu 'system' you'l find the option 'update'.
 Click this and choose the downloaded file.
 If you get an error about the filename, try to rename it to ecu_swupdate.tar. <br>